Universal-Rating-System/beetools/README.rst

 +-----------+------------------------------------------------------------------------------------+

 Designed for the use in the Bright Edge eServices echo system.
 It defines methods and functions for general use purposes.

 Installation
 ------------

-#.
-Since this is intended for experimental purposes, it is recommended to create a virtual environment to experiment for installation.
-#.
-Set the following environment variables in the virtual environment.
-Set these in your IDE as well.
-#.
-Start Docker.
-The ``docker-rebuild.bat`` script will git docker up and running.
-#.
-The setup and installation is for Windows.
-Feel free to add contribute to get it running on Linux as well.

 .. code-block:: bash

-    python -m venv ./sqlalchemyexample_venv
-    pip install sqlalchemyexample
+    pip install beetools
-    pre-commit install
-    SET MYSQL_HOST=localhost
-    SET MYSQL_ROOT_PWD=N0tS0S3curePassw0rd
-    SET MYSQL_TCP_PORT_EXAMPLES=50002
-    SET SQLALCHEMY_SILENCE_UBER_WARNING=1
-    docker-rebuild.bat

 Tests